 Fallon Fox Professional MMA Record

 6 fights, 5 wins, and 1 Loss.
 Fox has three wins via knockout and two wins via submission.
-Her only loss was against Ashley Evans Smith via TKO.
+Fallon fox losses are down to only one: against Ashley Evans Smith via TKO.

 |Professional MMA Fights Breakdown|

 As soon as she retired from MMA she got involved in LGBT activism to help other people with similar problems.
 She wanted young people to never face the problems she was facing.
 As she said, “Nobody deserves to be treated the way I was.”